-Highest Honor for Emergency Management Awarded to Seventeen Programs
+Highest Honor for Emergency Management Awarded to Nine Programs

-“Congratulations to those programs that have maintained their Accredited status as well as those who have joined the elite leaders in emergency management having earned Accreditation through the Emergency Management Accreditation Program.
-Through their commitment and leadership, they have proven to their communities and stakeholders that their Programs are sustainable and that they continue to focus on their communities’ best interests,” stated Robie Robinson, Executive Director of Public Safety, University of Tennessee-Chattanooga and the EMAP Commission Chair.
+“Congratulations to those Programs that have maintained their accredited status as well as those who have joined the elite leaders in emergency management having earned accreditation through the Emergency Management Accreditation Program.
+Through their commitment and leadership, they have proven to their communities and stakeholders that their Programs are sustainable and that they continue to focus on their communities’ best interests,” stated Nick Crossley, Director of Hamilton County Emergency Management and Homeland Security Agency and the EMAP Commission Chair.

-To achieve Accreditation, Applicants must demonstrate through Self-Assessment, documentation and peer assessment verification that its Program meets the Emergency Management Standard.
-The Program uses the Accreditation to prove the capabilities of their disaster preparedness and response systems.
-Accreditation is valid for five years and the program must maintain compliance with the Emergency Management Standard and is reassessed to maintain Accredited status.
+To achieve accreditation, applicants must demonstrate through self-assessment, documentation and peer assessment verification that its program meets the Emergency Management Standard.
+The emergency management program uses the accreditation to prove the capabilities of their disaster preparedness and response systems.
+Accreditation is valid for five years and the program must maintain compliance with the Emergency Management Standard and is reassessed to maintain accredited status.

-For those programs that were undergoing the process multiple times, this accreditation achievement proves just as significant.
-By maintaining their Accredited status throughout the years, these Programs prove that they adhere to the Emergency Management Standard, and successfully maintain Accreditation status to achieve reaccreditation this year.
+For those Programs that were undergoing reaccreditation, this achievement proves just as significant.
+By maintaining their accredited status throughout the years, these Programs prove that they adhere to the Emergency Management Standard, and successfully maintain accreditation status to achieve reaccreditation this year.